ondrejsevcik/summarize-web/README.md

 - 🖱️ Right-click any webpage to summarize instantly
 - 📺 Summarize YouTube videos and articles
 - ✂️ Summarize selected text snippets
-- 🤖 Choose between Perplexity[^1] or ChatGPT
+- 🤖 Choose between Venice.ai, ChatGPT or Claude
 - 🆓 Completely free - no ads, no tracking
-- 🌐 Works on Chrome and Firefox
+- 🌐 Works in Chrome and Firefox

 ## Installation

 You can install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/summarize-web/iigkbidioiajlfkngjclfmdagnchbhcp).

-[^1]: Perplexity Pro is required for file uploads.